njsmith/zs/doc/cmdline.rst

 saved into the ZS file, in the form of a `JSON <http://json.org>`_ string, the second argument names the file we want to convert, and the third argument names the file we want to create.

+The ``--codec`` argument lets us choose which compression method we use; usually you should stick with the default (which is lzma), but until readthedocs.org responds to our bug report we can't use lzma here in the docs.
+Sorry.

 .. note:: You must ensure that your file is sorted before running ``zs make``.
 (If you don't, then it will error out and scold you.)